CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-16-biased-branches.md

 branchBenchRandom_unlikely/14/40       79.4 us         79.4 us        17961
 ```

 For our heavily skewed branch (`0.1`), we see that a relatively large improvement in performance (30.2us to 26.5us).
-When there is very little skew (`0.4`), or performance is slightly worse with the hint (78.2us to 79.4 us).
+As `p` gets closer to `0.5`, our performance is slightly worse with the hint (e.g., 78.2us to 79.4 us for `p = 0.4`).

-Let's take a look at the assembly to see how our code as changed:
+Let's take a look at the assembly to see what has changed:

 ```assembly
   3.41 │1d0:┌─→shlx   %rax,%rdi,%rdx